 First, determine if your product is wholly obtained in the country concerned.
 If so, it could qualify for lower customs duties.
-Being wholly obtained is mostly relevant for live animals and agricultural produce.
+Being wholly obtained is mostly relevant for live animals and agricultural products.

 If your product is not wholly obtained in the country concerned, it will have to comply with other product-specific rules.
 If there are alternative rules, your product needs only comply with one of them.

 - detail the criteria for sufficient production or transformation where the product is made of so-called non-originating materials